scrapinghub/portia/docs/getting-started.rst

 Creating a project and spider
 -----------------------------

 To create a new project, begin by entering the site's URL in the navigation bar at the top of the page and clicking ``Start``.
-Portia can be used as a web browser, and you can navigate to pages you want to extract data from and create templates for them.
+Portia can be used as a web browser, and you can navigate to pages you want to extract data from and create samples for them.
 Clicking ``Start`` should create a new project along with a spider for the website, and you should see the loaded web page:

 .. image:: _static/portia-new-project.png
     :alt: Newly created project

 The spider can be configured on the right.
 The start pages are the URLs the spider will visit when beginning a new crawl.
-Portia can be used as a web browser, and you can navigate to the pages you want to extract data from and create new templates.
-To define the data you wish to extract from the page, click the ``Annotate this page`` button, which will create a new template and allow you to annotate the page.
+Portia can be used as a web browser, and you can navigate to the pages you want to extract data from and create new samples.
+To define the data you wish to extract from the page, click the ``Annotate this page`` button, which will create a new sample and allow you to annotate the page.

 Annotating a page
 -----------------